-From my personal experience, (pre Agile and the Digital Revolution) Product Metrics have been around for quite some time, but were being identified as something like Project Benefits or Benefits Realisation Metrics.
+From my personal experience, (pre Agile and the Digital Revolution) Product Metrics in Project Management have been around for quite some time, but were being identified as something like Project Benefits or Benefits Realisation Metrics.
 The Benefits Realisation process would identify metrics, benefits or value a project may have to the organisation.
 The only issue was that these were specifically created and centred around the project itself (which obviously were valuable at the time).

 Since the rise of Lean Start-Up (coupled with the internet and Digital tools), the ability to change (‘Pivot’ in the Lean Start-Up language) has become such an important factor for all organisations.

 We have seen companies like Netflix rise and Blockbuster fall.
 Had Blockbuster jumped on the streaming based subscription services sooner, then we may never have seen Netflix but their inability to change quickly meant they lost business and ultimately (and unfortunately) went bust.